laravel-workflow/laravel-workflow.github.io/docs/sponsors.md

 ## Becoming a Sponsor

-If you would like to support the Workflow package, you can do so via [GitHub Sponsors](https://github.com/sponsors/durable-workflow).
+If you would like to support ongoing development, you can do so via [GitHub Sponsors](https://github.com/sponsors/durable-workflow).